melt-umn/monto-v3-draft/content/draft01/index.md

 # Abstract

 This specification describes an improved iteration of the Monto protocol for Disintegrated Development Environments {{% ref monto %}}.
 These improvements allow for simpler implementations for Clients.
-They also make it feasible to have multiple Clients sharing a single Service.
+They also make it feasible to have multiple Clients sharing a single Service, and for Services to be operated over the Internet (rather than on the local network or on a single machine).

 # 1. Conventions and Terminology